9 Tips for Including Your Dog in Your Engagement Photos

 Don't get stressed out if the unexpected happens and your pet starts misbehaving or refuses to sit still and look at the camera.
 Allow your pet to get used to the new environment and play and interact with them like you do at home to get them comfortable.
 If your dog refuses to participate, even for a short period of time, don't let it ruin the entire shoot.
 Scratch the pet portion, have your dog watcher whisk the pup away and enjoy the solo session with your partner.

 Want to get inspiration for your engagement shoot?
 Check out these 22 engagement photos with dogs.
-You can also head over to How He Asked to see some equally as adorable marriage proposal ideas with dogs.
+You can also head over to How They Asked to see some equally as adorable marriage proposal ideas with dogs.